spotify/lighthouse-audit-service/README.md

 We offer a REST API, as well as some programmatic ways, to interact with lighthouse-audits-service.

-_Please note that this API is subject to change prior to a 1.0.0 release.
-Changes will not be marked as breaking until then, as we are in the process of filling this service out with functionality and reserve the right to tweak the API and model._ We strive to avoid big changes and will communicate breaking changes in release notes.

 ### REST

 We are currently [seeking contributions](https://github.com/spotify/lighthouse-audit-service/issues/23) on documenting the API in a sustainable way (aka with Swagger/OpenAPI, preferably generated).
 For now, the REST API includes: